Faceting transition in aluminum as a grain boundary phase transition: Conclusion

 \section{Conclusion}

 Experiments showed that $\Sigma3$ $[11\overline{1}]$ (011) tilt GBs in Al are sharply faceted at lower temperatures, while becoming flat above \SI{500}{K} \cite{Hsieh1989}.
-Here, we use atomistic computer simulations to show that this faceting/defaceting transition is in fact a non-congruent GB phase transition.
+This phenomenon was investigated and modeled in the intervening years \cite{Daruka2004, Wu2009, Straumal2016, Qiu2023}, but the exact nature of the transition remained unclear.
+Here, we use atomistic computer simulations to show that this faceting/defaceting transition is in fact a non-congruent, first order GB phase transition.
 At low temperatures, the facets consist of the low-energy zipper GB phase.
 At high temperatures, the flat B phase becomes stable and the facets disappear.
 The faceting and defaceting are therefore controlled by the thermodynamic stability of their different atomic-scale structures.

 We can relate this transition of the $\Sigma3$ GB ($\theta = \ang{60}$) to the congruent GB phase transitions in related boundaries with lower misorientation angles ($\theta < \ang{60}$): The B phase of the present work also appears as a motif in the pearl GB phase of the $\Sigma37$c boundary \cite{Langenohl2022}.
 The zipper facets are energetically driven to shrink to nanoscale size for $\theta < \ang{60}$ and form the domino phase.
 That congruent pearl-to-domino transition becomes a non-congruent faceting/defacting transition for the $\Sigma3$ GB.